https://invisible-island.net/ncurses/man/

 unctrl

-The unctrl routine returns a character string which is a printable
+The unctrl routine returns a character string as a printable

 o Printable characters are displayed as themselves, e.g., a one-